learn-academy-2022-charlie/week-2-assessment-DavonKenn/interview-questions.md

   Your answer: Map is returning a new element to a new array.
 Filter is the same as Map but  returns the index.

-  Researched answer:The .map() function iterates through an array and returns a new array of the same length.The .filter() function loops through an array and returns a new array with only the values that are truthy or the values that satisfy your stated condition.
+  Researched answer:The .map() function iterates through an array and returns a new array of the same length.
+The .filter() function loops through an array and returns a new array with only the values that are truthy or the values that satisfy your stated condition.
+Filter returns subset of the given array.